 fbpx

-The building crisis - global material shortages and soaring demand
+The building crisis - global material shortages & soaring demand

 A perfect storm of pandemic induced supply chain issues, a boom in home building, a shortage in skilled labour and the Russia-Ukraine conflict is putting record pressure on the domestic building sector.